If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Only a 15-minute walk up Tory Street, you will find the Wellington War Memorial and Pukeahu National War Memorial Park.
 The National War Memorial Carillon and the Hall of Memories are in these buildings.
 In front of them is the Tomb of the Unknown Warrior (2004).

-Inside the Hall of Memories is an eerie silence.
-There is a pictorial video of the history of three areas, plus the parkland outside, showing the passing years.
-The tomb of the Unknown Soldier lies in front of the entrance with a statue dedicated to the medics and stretcher-bearers off to the right-hand side.
+Inside the Hall of Memories, there is an eerie silence.
+A pictorial video shows the history of three areas and the parkland outside, showing the passing years.
+The tomb of the Unknown Soldier lies in front of the entrance, with a statue dedicated to the medics and stretcher-bearers off to the right-hand side.

 How To Get Here